mmerkes/oaa/doc/tutorial.md

 ## Complexity

 ### Reading
-Read chapter two of [Testable Javascript](http://shop.oreilly.com/product/0636920024699.do).
+Read chapter one and two of [Testable Javascript](http://shop.oreilly.com/product/0636920024699.do).

 ### Complexity-Report
 Try out this complexity metric tool: